This policy describes the reader services the Library provides and how staff are expected to deliver them.

 - anyone wishing to access information which is unique to our collections.

-You may also be referred to a State or Territory library, to your closest public, school or tertiary library, or to another information provider if this is the most appropriate place for you to find the information you need.
+When information needs cannot be satisfied within service guidelines, we may provide you with further avenues of research.
+You may also be referred to a state or territory library, to your closest public, school or tertiary library, or to another information provider.

 When contacting us, please provide the necessary information relating to your enquiry in an accurate and concise manner.